Georg Miciú

-He studied under his father Konstantino with his brother Demetrio Miciu, and is well known as a patriarch and muse to several patagonic artists.
+He studied under his father Konstantino with his brother Demetrio Miciu, and is well known as a patriarch and muse to several Patagonic artists.

-Georg is at the center of a milieu of important Patagonic painters, poets, and musicians including painters Iván Moricz Karl, Emiliano Céliz, Xunorus, FCP String Quartet, Emaús.
+Georg is at the center of a milieu of important Patagonic painters, poets, and musicians including painters Iván Moricz Karl, Emiliano Céliz, Xunorus, the Fundación Cultural Patagonia String Quartet (FCP String Quartet), and Emaús.

-In 1995 Grinfeld Fine Arts opened the “Sala de Georg” in Palm Beach (Estados Unidos).
+In 1995, Grinfeld Fine Arts opened the "Sala de Georg" in Palm Beach, Florida, United States.